Artists & Designers

 Portrait of the artist

 Joël Brodovsky-Adams is a Brooklyn-based artist whose ceramic practice explores indulgence, pleasure, and queerness as radical acts in the face of austerity and productivity culture.
-Rooted in a deeply physical, process-oriented approach, his work is built entirely from wheel-thrown components—ranging from full-scale bars to the smallest details of functional objects like lamps and stools.
-These pieces occupy a space between sculpture and furniture, possessing theatrical, bodily qualities that suggest both utility and performance.
-Drawing from domestic and public spheres—particularly the Queer Club—his work frames pleasure as a valuable pursuit, challenging dominant narratives that prioritize labor over life.
+Rooted in a deeply physical, process-driven approach, his work is composed entirely of wheel-thrown components—ranging from full-scale bars to the smallest details of functional objects like lamps and stools.
+These pieces occupy a space between sculpture and furniture, imbued with theatrical and bodily qualities that suggest both utility and performance.
+Drawing inspiration from domestic and public spaces—particularly the Queer Club—his work reframes pleasure as a vital pursuit, challenging dominant narratives that privilege labor over life.

-Originally from Winnipeg, Manitoba, Joël began working with ceramics in 2013 at L’aluminé Studio in Montreal.
-He earned a post-bachelor’s certificate from NSCAD University in Halifax and recently completed his MFA in ceramics at the New York State College of Ceramics at Alfred University.
-He is currently the Artist Fellow at the Museum of Arts and Design in New York City.
-His work has been exhibited internationally, including shows at the Canadian Clay and Glass Gallery in Ontario, Sculpture Space in New York City, and a two-person exhibition in Halifax following a residency at Guldagergaard International Ceramic Research Center in Denmark.
-In fall 2024, he completed a residency at Sculpture Space, further developing his artistic practice.
+Originally from Winnipeg, Manitoba, Brodovsky-Adams began working with ceramics in 2013 at L’aluminé Studio in Montreal.
+He went on to earn a post-baccalaureate certificate from NSCAD University in Halifax before completing his MFA in ceramics at the New York State College of Ceramics at Alfred University.
+In 2025, he served as the Artist Fellow at the Museum of Arts and Design in New York City.
+His work has been exhibited internationally, including at the Canadian Clay and Glass Gallery in Ontario, Sculpture Space in New York City, and in a two-person exhibition in Halifax following his residency at the Guldagergaard International Ceramic Research Center in Denmark.
+In fall 2024, he returned to Sculpture Space for a residency, further developing his practice.

 Recent Works